mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

 		- A symbol can label several edges out of the same state, and ε, the empty string, is a possible label.
 	- (b) *Deterministic finite automata* (DFA) have, for each state, and for each symbol of its input alphabet, exactly one edge with that symbol leaving that state.

+Both deterministic and nondeterministic finite automata are capable of rec­ognizing the same languages -- the regular languages.

+---

+### 3.6.1 Nondeterministic Finite Automata

+A ***nondeterministic finite automaton*** (NFA) consists of:

+ 1. A finite set of states S
+ 2. A set of input symbols Σ, the *input alphabet*.
+ 	- We assume that ε is never a member of Σ .
+ 3. A *transition function* that gives, for each state, and for each symbol in Σ U {ε}, a set of *next states*.
+ 4. A state s₀ from S that is distinguished as the *start state* (or *initial state*) .
+ 5. A set of states F, a subset of S, that is distinguished as the *accepting states* (or *final states*).

+We can represent either an NFA or DFA by a ***transition graph***, where the nodes are states and the labeled edges represent the transition function.

+There is an edge labeled *α* from state *s* to state *t* if and only if *t* is one of the next states for state *s* and input *α* .
+This graph is very much like a transition diagram, except:

+ - a) The same symbol can label edges from one state to several different states, and
+ - b) An edge may be labeled by ε, instead of, or in addition to, symbols from the input alphabet.